dominiqueemmanuel/adjustement/README.md

 adjustement
 ===========

-adjustement is a package that allow to calculate satistical adjustment weight.
+adjustement is a package that allows to calculate satistical adjustment weight.
 The main function is `adjustement`: it performs an optimisation to build a weight that respects some constraints.

 To install: